 After each meeting a recording of the meeting is immediately sent.
 It can be watched in a Youtube-like experience on a phone or PC skipping to the most desirable parts or even speeding back playback.
 Recordings can be downloaded for a backup copy.
 Because

 Zoomcorder is a cloud service recording the screen, it does not need the host permission for recording so every meeting can be recorded.

 When first using Zoomcorder each person creates a short video lasting under a minute.
 Then using some video magic this is converted into an infinitely long video called a video avatar.
 When Zoomcorder connects to a meeting, the video avatar is displayed.
 To others it will appear as if a live person is in attendance.
 Attendees won't know it's a Zoomcorder bot working for you.

-There's a free and paid Zoomcorder tier.
-The free level will record audio, chat session and video preview of Zoom meetings.
-The paid tier will do that plus record the full video up to 6 hours long.
-Both tiers support video avatars.
 Now available to all Zoomcorder users is the option to use Snoop Dogg's video avatar in place of their own.
 When using Snoop Dogg, it will appear that the American rapper is attending the meeting.
 It will surely spice up any meeting, especially if the PG-13 option is selected.